dorahacksglobal/Hackathon-Playbook/_posts/2021-12-26-grant1-2022-application.md

 If you know any community or person that might fit our grant this season, please take 3 mins to fill in 👉[**this referral form**](https://forms.gle/yBu3nJ9kCwAy7ayG8)👈 to complete a referral.
 You can get 💰**300 USDT**💰 as refer bonus if you referee:
 - successfully submits a BUIDL to this grant
 - gets >=1 vote(s) in our seasonal grant vote
-- passes the grace period.
+- passes the grace period

 After filling the form, join our [Discord](https://discord.gg/gVBYGfmwQv), send “**Referral + your name + the project you refer**” in #🌍grant-ss21 and our DAO staff will follow up with you.